sztrzask/maklipsa.github.io/_posts/2016-11-21-Problems_with_AsParallel.md

 AsParallel: 138
 ```

-This is more than **4-time speed up** with only 1 line and no additional code changes.
+This is more than **4-times speed up** with only 1 line and no additional code changes.
 Looks like all the promises were kept.

-But sometines things don't go that good.
+But sometimes things don't go that good.

 ## AsParallel on a to small set